-Even though the IS discipline strives to bridge the practice-research gap (Mathiassen & Sandberg, 2013), the gap between research and practice is acknowledged (Farhoomand, widelv 1987: Grover & Sabherwal, 1989; Szajna, 1994).
-This gap manifests itself in the lack of practical relevance of IS research (Benbasat & Zmud, 1999; Westfall, 1999), misalignment between competency requirements industrv and educational content (Beckman et al., 1997; Lippert & Anandarajan, 2004), divergent interests between researchers and practitioners (Gosain et al., 1997), and lack of communication and collaboration between the two groups (Desouza et al., 2006; Glass, 2001; Moody, 2000).
+Even though the IS discipline strives to bridge the practice-research gap (Mathiassen & Sandberg, 2013), the gap is still widely acknowledged (Farhoomand, 1987; Grover & Sabherwal, 1989; Szajna, 1994).
+This gap manifests itself in the lack of practical relevance of IS research (Benbasat & Zmud, 1999; Westfall, 1999), misalignment between industry competency requirements and educational content (Beckman et al., 1997; Lippert & Anandarajan, 2004), divergent interests between researchers and practitioners (Gosain et al., 1997), and lack of communication and collaboration between the two groups (Desouza et al., 2006; Glass, 2001; 2000).
+Differences in terminology between the groups and "different incentive systems lead to different interests and hence to a 'pragmatic knowledge boundary' between IS researchers and IS practitioners" (Abraham et al., 2021, p.
+365).
+Boundary spanners like student researchers are needed to overcome this pragmatic knowledge boundary.

-Mechanisms to bridge the gap include publications, education, and conferences (Nevill & Wood-Harper, 2001).
+Other mechanisms to bridge the gap include publications, education, and conferences (Nevill & Wood-Harper, 2001).
 Whereas publications and conferences are vehicles for disseminating research-based knowledge (Gosain et al., 1997; Nevill & Wood-Harper, 2001; Szajna, 1994) and for discussing its implications, education provides students with the knowledge and competencies to be bridge-builders between research and practice (Nevill & Wood-Harper, 2001; Pearson et al., 2005).

 Diverging interests between researchers and practitioners (Lippert & Anandarajan, 2004) and the turnaround time of journals (Lyytinen, 1999; Moody, 2000) challenge the effectiveness of these mechanisms.
-Among the suggested solutions are accelerated publication processes (Benbasat & Zmud, 1999; Chen & Hirschheim, 2004), hands-on experience in the classroom (E. Watson & Schneider, 1999), and innovative partnerships between practitioners and researchers (H. Watson & Huber, 2000).
+Among the suggested solutions are accelerated publication processes (Benbasat & Zmud, 1999; Chen & Hirschheim, 2004), hands-on experience in the classroom (E. Watson & Schneider, 1999), and innovative practitioners partnerships between researchers (H. Watson & Huber, 2000).
 Such partnerships may involve students participating in projects that seek to bridge real-world practice and academic research (Mathiassen & Sandberg, 2013).

 "Boundary encounters" between researchers and practitioners are important for knowledge exchange and learning (Wenger, 1998).
 "Boundary encounters" fall into three categories: one-to-one, immersion, and delegation.
 Whereas one-to-one encounters are meetings between two members of different communities, immersion means site visits that involve greater exposure to a community, and delegation is purposeful and agreed-upon knowledge exchange.
+An example of a boundary encounter is a student engaging in design science research to bridge the gap between theoretical and practical knowledge (Venter et al. 2015) and to participate in the IS researcher and practitioner communities of practice.